-Below is the web tool for detecting resistance mutations in heresvirus sequencing files.
+The below tool enables researchers to detect herpesvirus resistance mutations in common sequencing file formats.
 Check the help page for further details.

 Graphics showing location of identified resistance mutations, in context to all database mutations